_A hand lining a clean tin can with parchment paper to prepare for baking a cake in a can.

 Understanding How the Can Method Works

-• The sides heat up quickly
+• The sides heat up faster

-• The center takes longer to cook
+• The center takes longer to bake

 Why Use a Can Instead of a Regular Pan?